 Existing spatial datasets containing community anchor institution names and locations were acquired from state and regional agencies.
 The attributes were standardized and imported into a template dataset.
 Missing attributes (e.g., zip codes) were acquired through web searches (e.g., on institution web sites or from the US Postal Service).
+Many of the locations in the western and north central part of the state have been corrected in conjunction with the MassBroadband 123 fiber-optic build out, a Broadband Technology Opportunities Plan (BTOP) grant program.

 Initial data requests were made to state and regional agencies and/or associations to acquire any existing compilations of information on broadband service information at affiliated anchor institutions.
 Complete or almost complete datasets for career centers, state police and county sheriffs were acquired from the MA Executive Office of Labor and Workforce Development (EOLWD) and MA Executive Office of Public Safety and Security (EOPSS).
+Partially complete datasets for K-12 schools and public libraries were acquired from the MA Department of Elementary and Secondary Education (ESE) and the MA Board of Library Commissioners (MBLC).